Ajay2521/REDIS-HANDS-ON/README.md

 7) [HLEN](https://github.com/maayon2521/REDIS-HANDS-ON/blob/main/HASHES/HLEN.pdf) = In this HLEN command which is used to do hash operation has been explained.

-8) [HSETNX](https://github.com/maayon2521/REDIS-HANDS-ON/blob/main/HASHES/HSETNX.pdf) = In this HMSET & HGETALL command which is used to do hash operation has been explained.
+8) [HSETNX](https://github.com/maayon2521/REDIS-HANDS-ON/blob/main/HASHES/HSETNX.pdf) = In this HSETNX command which is used to do hash operation has been explained.

-9) [HINCRBY](https://github.com/maayon2521/REDIS-HANDS-ON/blob/main/HASHES/HINCRBY.pdf) = In this HMSET & HGETALL command which is used to do hash operation has been explained.
+9) [HINCRBY](https://github.com/maayon2521/REDIS-HANDS-ON/blob/main/HASHES/HINCRBY.pdf) = In this HINCRBY command which is used to do hash operation has been explained.

-10) [HINCRBYFLOAT](https://github.com/maayon2521/REDIS-HANDS-ON/blob/main/HASHES/HINCRBYFLOAT.pdf) = In this HMSET & HGETALL command which is used to do hash operation has been explained.
+10) [HINCRBYFLOAT](https://github.com/maayon2521/REDIS-HANDS-ON/blob/main/HASHES/HINCRBYFLOAT.pdf) = In this HINCRBYFLOAT command which is used to do hash operation has been explained.